StickAndBindleGames/Modeling/README.md

 ---

 Hi, welcome!
 You've found your way to my modeling detritus.
 I'm not a professional 3D modeler or artist by any means, but it's something I enjoy learning to do from time to time.
-Here are some of the things I've worked on (They get progressively worse as you scroll down :P ).
+Here are some of the things I've worked on (they get progressively worse as you scroll down :P ).

 ---